golang-study-guide/Golang-Study-Guide/Section-08-goroutines-and-channels/README.md

+Concurrency (parrallel execution) is achieved in Golang using a combination of Goroutines and Channels.

 This is a really good course - https://www.pluralsight.com/courses/go-programming-concurrent

 Golang by default will executed lines in code in the order outlined in your code.